ebi-jdispatcher/documentation/docs/faqs/bioinformatics.md

-# FAQs

-!!! warning

-    This page is under development.

 #### How many sequences can I align at once?
 Each tool has its own limit, please refer to the relevant webform page for individual tools.